About CoWorking Night

 In October of 2015, CoWorking Night debuted its first weekly recurring sub-group, Write Your Masterpiece.
 Organized by Alex White, a local novelist, Write Your Masterpiece was a community of folks who met at CoWorking Night to write together.
 Over the next six months, CoWorking Night would see a rise in the number of sub-groups that met weekly or bi-weekly.

 In June of 2016, Chris Beaman recruited a leadership team of dedicated volunteers to fulfill specific roles in helping to facilitate CoWorking Night.
 As of this writing, CoWorking Night's leadership team has grown to nine members and is present at nearly every event.
-In January of 2017, CoWorking Night moved to a new location at Real Estate Row to accomodate it's growing number of workshops and members.
+In January of 2017, the event moved to a new location at Real Estate Row.
+As of October 18, CoWorking Night is held at Huntsville West, a venue that better accommodates it's growing number of workshops and members.